 If you find your puppy cowering under a chair and not wanting to be touched, you can be sure that someone or something has really frightened him.

 Don’t dive in and grab him.
 Remove the source of fear (toddlers, and other dogs are common culprits) and take your time over reassuring him.
 Fetch some nice food, and tempt him out.

+Check him over to make sure he isn’t hurt, limping, bleeding etc. He may need plenty of cuddles for a while, but try not to worry.
 Most puppies are very resilient and soon bounce back from an unpleasant experience.
 All you can do now is try to figure out what happened and make sure it can’t happen again.

 Aggression in older puppies

 It can be hard to know when an older puppy is truly being an aggressive puppy.
 Most commonly, biting and rough behavior in older puppies is due to the causes discussed above.
 True aggression in older puppies is normally caused by fear and anxiety due to insufficient socialization.

 To avoid this kind of aggression it is vital to socialize puppies carefully, so that they are not afraid of anything.
 Although there may be a genetic element to some dog aggression, socialization is your biggest tool in raising a happy calm friendly puppy.

 Sometimes, aggression in older puppies is due to resource guarding.
 This is clearly not to do with play.
 An aggressive puppy may growl when people approach his food bowl, or his bed for example.
 Some aggressive puppies also guard stolen socks, or trash picked up on their walk.
 This is all classed as resource guarding.